BOZICH | 5 questions (no sure answers) for Kentucky Derby 147

 The best story is more compelling than the best horse.
 This year that will be Super Stock.

-The colt positioned himself to be second-betting choice with a crackling stretch drive to win the Arkansa Derby by 2 1/2 lengths Saturday.
+The colt positioned himself to be second-betting choice with a crackling stretch drive to win the Arkansas Derby by two-and-a-half lengths Saturday.

 He’s trained by Steve Asmussen, a Hall of Famer who has the most starts (21) of any trainer who has yet to win the race.